You have no items in your shopping cart.

 These are excellent quality diamonds.
 Even under 10x magnification, it is very difficult to see any imperfections.

 VS2, VS1- Very Slightly Included:

-Inclusions can be soon only with magnification.
+Inclusions can be seen only under magnification.
 This grade of diamonds is more affordable than the previous two.

 SI2, SI1 - Slightly Included:

 A good diamond value because inclusions are not typically visible to the naked eye.

 This grade usually has eye visible inclusions.
 Diseno Jewels does not carry diamond jewellery made with the I1 grade.

 As with I1, I2 & I3 diamonds too, have noticeable inclusions without magnification.
 Diseno Jewels does not carry diamond jewellery made with I3 or I2 clarity grades.

 For an excellent value, choose eye-clean diamonds, which have no inclusions visible to the unaided eye.
 These diamonds are much less expensive than the extremely rare Flawless (FL) or Internally Flawless (IF) diamonds.

 Understanding How Diamond Clarity and Cut Work Together